kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ### Run your project

-To run your project in your notebook, create four new cells with the following commands.
+To run your project in your notebook, open it from the Databricks workspace UI and create four new cells with the following commands.
 Remember to replace `<databricks_username>` with your username on Databricks such that `project_root` correctly points to your project's location.

 1. Before you import and run your Python code, you'll need to install your project's dependencies on the cluster attached to your notebook.
 Your project has a `requirements.txt` file for this purpose.
 Add the following code to the first new cell to install the dependencies: